 Now is not absolute

 Events are points in space and time.
-Two events that are synchronized in the spacecraft will not be synchronized when the spacecraft is moving.
+Two events that are synchronized in the spacecraft will not be synchronized from a reference frame where the spacecraft is moving.

 In the animation many events are created by photons hitting mirrors.
 In each spacecraft there are 3 photons reflecting off 6 mirror surfaces.
 See the illustration below.

 - a mirror attached to the right clock.

 - a mirror attached to the left clock.

 - a mirror at the top of the spacecraft.

 - 3 mirrors at the centre of the spacecraft.